Rastafari views on gender and sexuality

 The Abrahamic religion of Rastafari emerged in 1930s Jamaica.
 During its early years it promoted largely patriarchal and conservative attitudes regarding gender and sexuality but these have altered as the religion has matured.

 Women in Rastafari

-Attitudes to women within Rastafari have changed since the 1970s, with a growing "womanist" movement, and increasing numbers of women in leadership positions at local and international levels.
+Attitudes to women within Rastafari have changed since the 1970s, with a growing womanist tendency, and increasing numbers of women in leadership positions at local and international levels.
 However, women remain a minority in the movement, and are often expected to abide by patriarchal gender roles.

 Traditional views

 Rasta discourse has traditionally presented women as morally weak, susceptible to deception by evil, and impure while menstruating, citing the Book of Leviticus and the writings of Paul the Apostle.
 By contrast, Rastafari often espouses the belief that black men in the African diaspora have been emasculated by Babylon and that their manhood must therefore be restored.
 As a result, Rastafari often affirms patriarchal principles, including the idea that women should submit to male leadership.
 External observers—including scholars such as Cashmore and Edmonds—have claimed that Rastafari accords women an inferior position to men.
 Cashmore suggests Rastafari women accept this subordinate position and regard it as their duty to obey their men.
 The academic Maureen Rowe suggested that women were willing to join the religion despite its restrictions because they valued the life of structure and discipline it provided.